Bucket Nipple Waterer

 1 Gallon Nipple Feeder Hen using waterer Kit items Ceiling Hooks Wall Hooks

-Description:Treat your chickens — and yourself — to poop-free, dirt-free, spill-free water!
+Description:Treat your chickens — and yourself — to poop-free, dirt-free, mess-free, spill-free water!
 Just fill this nipple waterer, seal the lid, and hang it in your coop or run.
 Each time your chickens peck at the nipples from below, a few drops of water will trickle out for them to drink.
 Because the container is otherwise sealed, the water inside stays completely clean and lasts longer between refills.

 Here’s what’s included in your purchase (either size):